Populating the Main PCB

-Note: The revision A includes an optional 10M resistor on the ratio PCB (R-OPT).
-This resistor was not in the original revision A, but was added to later revisions to prevent audible pops when switching ratios.
+Note: The Revision A includes an optional 10M resistor on the ratio PCB (R-OPT).
+This resistor was not in the original Revision A, but was added to later revisions to prevent audible pops when switching ratios.

 We could go a few different directions at this point, but let's move to transistors.
 These have three leads.
 The majority of the transistors in the FET/RACK Compressor are actually not FETs, but BJTs or Bipolar Junction Transistors.
 These have a collector, an emitter, and a base.
 These can vary from component to component so to make it easy for you, the PCB silk-screen matches the package of the transistors.
-Most are T0-92 packages which look like a “D” from the top and align with the “D” on the silk-screen.
+Most are T0-92 packages that look like a “D” from the top and align with the “D” on the silk-screen.

 The first three transistors above are TO-92 package transistors and the last one is a round TO-39 transistor (Rev A and D only).
 You can see on the TO-92 transistors that the part name is on the lower half of the flat face.
 The upper half contains the manufacturer name and date codes that can be ignored.